REST - /v1/objects

 The reason for the deprecation is that classes generally act like namespaces, therefore it is also feasible to have duplicate IDs across classes.
 However, when manipulating exactly one object by its ID (such as an update or delete), the ID may not be unique.
 It is thus recommended to always include the class name when manipulating objects.

-name | type | required | description |
+Name | Location | Type | Description |

 ---|---|---|---|

-class | string | yes | the class name as defined in the schema |
+class | string | yes | The class name as defined in the schema |

-properties | array | yes | an object with the property values of the new data object |
+properties | array | yes | An object with the property values of the new data object |

-properties > {property_name} | dataType | yes | the property and its value according to the set dataType |
+properties > {propertyName} | dataType | yes | The property and its value according to the set dataType |

-Example request
+Example requestโ

 - Python